County-wide spaghetti dinner to benefit Kent Sanborn - The Tribune

 Kent is a beloved friend and photographer of the Ironton Tribune who has been taking sports photos in the Tri-State area since 1982.

-Fairland, Ironton, Chesapeake, South Point, Coal Grove, Rock Hill, and Symmes Valley have all come together for this fundraiser.
+Fairland, Ironton, Chesapeake, South Point, Coal Grove, Rock Hill and Symmes Valley have all come together for this fundraiser.

 Each school in the county has agreed to have a representative pick up orders to take back to their school for pick-up.